-In July 2010, the Company was requested by the French Tax Authorities to pay the amount of \notin 772,822 to comply with the European Court of Justice ruling on fair competition and illegal state aids (C-214/07 "Commission of the European Communities vs. French Republic").
-The amount was related to a state aid received by EDAP-TMS France in 1994 for the acquisition of the activities of Technomed International and included \notin 374,156 of late interest.
-The Company reversed consequently the \notin 50 thousand reserve that had been taken as of December 31, 2009.
+In July 2010, the Company was requested by the French Tax Authorities to pay the amount of €772,822 to comply with the European Court of Justice ruling on fair competition and illegal state aids (C-214/07 "Commission of the European Communities vs. French Republic").
+The amount was related to a state aid received by EDAP-TMS France in 1994 for the acquisition of the activities of Technomed International and included €374,156 of late interest.
+The Company reversed consequently the €50 thousand reserve that had been taken as of December 31, 2009.

 In March 2011, the Company engaged in a contentious procedure against the French Tax Authorities to contest this position and ask for the recuperation of the paid amounts.
-As of December 31, 2012, this procedure was still ongoing.
+On December 6, 2013, the Company received notice from the French Administrative Courts that this contentious procedure was rejected.